Interstate 44 in Oklahoma: Route description

 I-44 crosses the Red River near Burkburnett, Texas.
-It is toll-free until exit 5, which is the last free exit before the start of the southern section of the H. E. Bailey Turnpike.
+It enters the state on a mostly north–south alignment.
+The route is toll-free until exit 5, which is the last free exit before the start of the southern section of the H. E. Bailey Turnpike.
 At exit 30, the tolls end, and I-44 becomes a non-tolled highway again through Lawton and Fort Sill until exit 46.
 The northern section of the H. E. Bailey Turnpike carries I-44 north, serving Chickasha before ending at US-62 (exit 107) in Newcastle.

-From Newcastle, I-44 heads north through rural parts of Oklahoma City before serving as the western terminus of I-240.
+From Newcastle, I-44 enters a northeast–southwest alignment and heads north through rural parts of Oklahoma City before it briefly enters a wrong-way concurrency with I-240.
 It then indirectly serves Will Rogers World Airport by connecting to Southwest 59th Street (which becomes Southwest 54th Street before reaching the airport) and SH-152, the Airport Road freeway.
 I-44 meets I-40 west of downtown at an interchange sometimes referred to as the Amarillo Junction.
 I-44 then passes west of the state fairgrounds and continues north to provide access to Bethany and Warr Acres.
 It then turns more eastbound before reaching a junction with I-235, which also signifies the northern end of I-235, and US-77 also known as the Broadway Extension, which connects Downtown Oklahoma City to Edmond.
-It then meets and follows a stretch of I-35, which it overlaps with until the Turner Turnpike interchange, where it takes an easterly turn again.
+It then meets and follows a stretch of I-35, which it runs concurrently with until the Turner Turnpike interchange, where it takes an easterly turn again.

 I-44 then follows the Turner Turnpike to Sapulpa, where it becomes a non-tolled road after meeting SH-66.
-I-44 bypasses downtown Tulsa; I-244 serves the downtown areas.
-After meeting the Creek Turnpike again on the eastside of the city, I-44 becomes a turnpike once again, gaining the Will Rogers Turnpike designation.
+I-44 bypasses Downtown Tulsa; I-244 serves the downtown areas.
+After meeting the Creek Turnpike again on the east side of the city, I-44 becomes a turnpike once again, gaining the Will Rogers Turnpike designation.

 The Will Rogers Turnpike section serves many northeast Oklahoma towns, including Claremore, Vinita (where it passes under the world's former largest McDonald's), and Miami.
 After passing Miami, I-44 crosses the state line into Missouri, about 600 ft south of the Kansas–Missouri–Oklahoma tripoint.